statamic/docs/content/collections/docs/content-api.md

 ### Custom Cache Driver

-If you need a more intricate caching solution, you may reference a custom cache driver class, and pass extra config along if necessary.
+If you need a more intricate caching solution, you may reference a custom cache driver class and pass extra config along if necessary.

 ```php
 'cache' => [